SportPesa: Tanzania

 Since 2017, SportPesa Tanzania has hosted several international clubs and players, including Everton and Sevilla, as well as renowned boxers such as Hassan Mwakinyo and Tony Bellew.
 One of the notable events organized by SportPesa Tanzania is the SportPesa Cup.
 These initiatives in hosting international clubs and players have further solidified its position as a key player in the Tanzanian sports and betting landscape.

 In 2018 SportPesa Tanzania renovated the Dar es Salaam National Stadium.
 They reseeded the pitch and also improved changing rooms for both players and referees as well as improved the Stadium's infrastructure.

 In 2018, the company financed the construction of Kizimkazi Dispensary doctors housing units in Southern Unguja District in Zanzibar.

 In 2019, SportPesa Tanzania, with Arsenal FC, launched their ‘Coaches to Count On’ initiative.
 As part of the collaboration, SportPesa developed ‘football clinics’, across Kenya, Tanzania and South Africa, with Arsenal developing comprehensive training programmes for aspiring soccer coaches.
 Later, English Premier League side Southampton also joined the initiative.

 The company has actively engaged in sponsorship initiatives.
 SportPesa Tanzania has been a significant sponsor events, sports initiatives and sponsor of various football clubs (Simba SC, Young Africans SC, Namungo FC and Singida Big Stars) as the main club sponsor.
 In 2021 SportPesa Tanzania extended its sponsorship deals with one of the top 5 Tanzania Premier League clubs, Young Africans for three seasons, Namungo FC and four-year deal with Singida Big Stars.

+SportPesa Tanzania also runs a free-to-play football prediction game called SportPesa Goal Rush, in which participants predict the team that will score the first goal and the exact minute of that goal across three selected matches.
+Entry is free, and players receive a digital ticket confirming their participation.
+Weekly results published by SportPesa highlight multiple winners and varying cash rewards, with top prizes determined by the promotional period.

+In August 2025, SportPesa renewed its sponsorship of Young Africans SC for a further three years in a deal valued at TZS 21.7 billion, covering the men's, women's, and grassroots teams.
+Yanga SC won their fourth consecutive Tanzanian Premier League title in the 2024/25 season.